dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

   rateLimit: 20000000000
 ```

-#### Downstream bandwidth
+#### Inbound Bandwidth

 Used for node back-to-source bandwidth and download bandwidth from remote peer.
-If the peak bandwidth is greater than the default downstream bandwidth,
+If the peak bandwidth is greater than the default inbound bandwidth,
 `rateLimit` can be set higher to increase download speed.
-It is recommended that the configuration be the same as the upstream bandwidth of the machine.
+It is recommended that the configuration be the same as the outbound bandwidth of the machine.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml